 Mapping data flows performance and tuning guide

-Mapping data flows in Azure Data Factory provide a code-free interface to design and run data transformations at scale.
+Mapping data flows in Azure Data Factory and Synapse pipelines provide a code-free interface to design and run data transformations at scale.
 If you're not familiar with mapping data flows, see the Mapping Data Flow Overview.
 This article highlights various ways to tune and optimize your data flows so that they meet your performance benchmarks.

 Watch the below video to see shows some sample timings transforming data with data flows.